ColleagueRiley/RGFW/README.md

 ```
 Permission is granted to anyone to use this software for any purpose,
 including commercial applications, and to alter it and redistribute it
-freely, subject to the following restrictions:
+freely, subject to the following restrictions:fdocu

 1. The origin of this software must not be misrepresented; you must not
    claim that you wrote the original software.
 If you use this software